tidev/titanium-karma-client/README.md

 ### new KarmaClient(url)

-Create a new KarmaClient instance and sets the URL to connect to.
-If the URL contains and `id` query parameter the client will register to the Karma server using this identifer.
-If the parameter is missing the client generates a random id to connect with.
+Creates a new KarmaClient instance and sets the URL to connect to.
+If the URL contains an `id` query parameter the client will register to the Karma server using this identifer.
+If the parameter is missing the client generates a random identifier to connect with.

 | Name | Type | Description |
 | --- | --- | --- |